tkerbe2/iac-intro-lab-2/README.md

 ### 3. Create and assign access to the user

-- On the left pane you will find users and click on create user
+- On the left pane you will find users and click on create user.

 ![image](https://github.com/user-attachments/assets/42972e56-3d4e-4202-b972-f2f3cbb6c65d)

-- We're going to create a specific account for our Terraform code to use when it deploys
+- We're going to create a specific account for our Terraform code to use when it deploys.

 ![image](https://github.com/user-attachments/assets/2b4e63bd-523b-45e9-aeb0-68e2e8ce05a5)

-- We need to give this account access to perform actions in certain services like creating a VM in EC2
+- We need to give this account access to perform actions in certain services like creating a VM in EC2.

 ![image](https://github.com/user-attachments/assets/fa52a954-38fd-47f6-8cc8-c92c82a55e6b)

-- Find the two built-in roles you see in the screenshot (AmazonEC2FullAccess, AmazonVPCFullAccess)
+- Find the two built-in roles you see in the screenshot (AmazonEC2FullAccess, AmazonVPCFullAccess).

 ![image](https://github.com/user-attachments/assets/3f86448c-3355-40a9-b973-457928d5efee)